 In addition, all 50 U.S. states and the District of Columbia have enacted breach notification laws that may require us to notify patients, employees or regulators in the event of unauthorized access to or disclosure of personal or confidential information experienced by us or our service providers.
 These laws are not consistent, and compliance in the event of a widespread data breach is difficult and may be costly.
-Any contractual protections we may have from our service providers may not be sufficient to adequately protect us from any such liabilities and losses, and we may be unable to enforce any such contractual protections.
 In addition to government regulation, privacy advocates and industry groups have and may in the future propose self-regulatory standards from time to time.
 These and other industry standards may legally or contractually apply to us, or we may elect to comply with such standards.